JustinCardona/arch/README.md

 - It installs the SDDM display manager and the KDE plasma desktop environment.
 ## Usage
 - Obtain an Arch Linux ISO from https://www.archlinux.org/download/
 - Create an installation medium and boot from it.
-Visit Arch Linux's Wiki for more information. https://wiki.archlinux.org/index.php/Installation_guide#Prepare_an_installation_medium
+Visit Arch Linux's Guide for more information. https://wiki.archlinux.org/index.php/Installation_guide#Prepare_an_installation_medium
 - When you have reached the ISO command line type:
     - curl -L https://raw.githubusercontent.com/JustinCardona/arch/master/installer.sh > install
     - sh install